sanchitsh/BookReview/README.md

 # BookReview
-A Detailed Book Review System
+A simple Book Review System created using the MERN stack.
+Visit API and frontend page to find instructions on how to install dependencies and run project.
+Created in April 2023